Unibeautify/sparser/docs/tech-documentation.md

 * nodetest.ts - An interface to quickly run the parser from a command line terminal using Node.js.
 * browsertest.xhtml - An interface to quickly run the parser in a browser with formatted output.
 * language.ts - A library used in nodetest.ts and browsertest.xhtml to conveniently guess at the submitted language.
-* httpserver.ts - In some browsers working with files from the file scheme is a pain in the ass, so let's use Node to fake it.